Periodic solutions and invariant torus in the R\"ossler System

 \subsection{$k$-Determined Hyperbolic Matrices}

-If $A_0$ is not hyperbolic, then the former theorem cannot be used to analyze the stability of $\f(t,\e)=\bx(t,\bz(\e),\e)$.
+If $A_0$ is not hyperbolic, then the former theorem cannot be used to analyze the stability of the periodic solution $\f(t,\e)$.
 In this case, we shall need the next result about $k-$determined hyperbolic matrices (see \cite[Chapter $3$]{Mu}).
-Roughly speaking, we say that a smooth matrix $A(\e),$ defined in a neighborhood of $\e=0,$ is $k-$hyperbolic when hyperbolicity $A(\e)$ is determined by the hyperbolicity of its $k-$jet (see \cite{Mu}).
+Roughly speaking, we say that a smooth matrix $A(\e)$, defined in a neighborhood of $\e=0$, is $k-$hyperbolic when the hyperbolicity of $A(\e)$ is determined by the hyperbolicity of its $k-$jet (see \cite{Mu}).

 \begin{theorem}[{{\cite[Theorem~$3.7.7$]{Mu}}}] Suppose that $C(\e)$ and $D(\e)$ are continuous matrix-valued functions defined for $\e>0$ and that

 where